Black Friday Big Sail Event

 Chikuzen

-This site is remotely located 12 miles north of the island of Virgin Gorda.
+This site is remotely located 12 miles north of the island of Virgin Gorda, and 75ft deep.
+As such, this site is best for advanced divers.
+Divers should not enter the vessel, but there is no shortage of marine life to enjoy.
 A majority of the surrounding area is sand, so marine life thrives at Chikuzen.
 Be on the lookout for barracuda, eagle rays, nurse and reef sharks, snapper, stingrays, and the infamous 600-pound Goliath Grouper.
-And in case you were wondering, this top dive site was named after the Japanese fishing boat that drifted into the BVI and eventually sunk.

 Wreck Alley